Chile is the latest Latin American country to erupt in violent protest. Here’s why.

 “We share many of your concerns,” he said.
 “I ask you that we unite in this battle that we can’t lose.”

+Bachelet said any state of emergency “must be exceptional and rooted in law.”

+“There are disturbing allegations of excessive use of force by security and armed forces, and I am also alarmed by reports that some detainees have been denied access to lawyers, which is their right, and that others have been mistreated while in detention,” she said.

-The protests weren’t yet expected to threaten Pinera’s hold on power before his term ends in 2022.
+The protests weren’t yet expected to threaten Piñera’s hold on power before his term ends in 2022.

-Why is Latin America erupting in unrest?
+-Why is Latin America erupting in unrest?

 As in Chile, protesters in Ecuador and Argentina succeeded in forcing leaders to make concessions, which analysts say will likely encourage more protests.
 Growing access to social media has also helped galvanize movements.

-But behind it all, analysts say, are unmet expectations, as broad growth during the commodities boom of the 1990s and 2000s has run into stagnation over the last decade as global prices have fallen, sparking frustration not just with political leaders but the whole economic and democratic system.
+But behind it all, analysts say, are unmet expectations, as broad growth during the commodities boom of the 1990s and 2000s has run into stagnation over the past decade as global prices have fallen, sparking frustration not just with political leaders but the whole economic and democratic system.

-Latin America’s annual GDP growth rate rose from 0.3 percent in 1990 to nearly 6 percent in 2010, according to the World Bank.
-But it has since shrunk faster than the global average, to 1.4 percent in 2018.
+Latin America’s annual GDP growth rate rose from 0.3% in 1990 to nearly 6% in 2010, according to the World Bank.
+But it has since shrunk faster than the global average, to 1.4% in 2018.

 Trust in the political system, meanwhile, has reached a nadir.
-Pollster Latinobarometro has found that less than 25 percent of the region’s population is “satisfied with democracy in their country.”
+Pollster Latinobarometro has found that less than 25% of the region’s population is “satisfied with democracy in their country.”

 “As the economy has slowed over the last decade everywhere in the region, people are not seeing their lives improve as much as they expected and are lashing out against their governments, and the whole system,” Winter said.